vihutuo/flet-web/docs/controls/linechart.md

 ### `left_axis`

-Configures the appearance of the left axis, its title and labels.
+Defines the appearance of the left axis, its title and labels.

-Value is of type [`ChartAxis`](#chartaxis-properties) class.
+Value is of type [`ChartAxis`](/docs/reference/types/chartaxis) class.

 ### `max_x`

-Configures the maximum displayed value for X axis.
+Defines the maximum displayed value for X axis.

 ### `max_y`

-Configures the maximum displayed value for Y axis.
+Defines the maximum displayed value for Y axis.

 ### `min_x`

-Configures the minimum displayed value for X axis.
+Defines the minimum displayed value for X axis.

 ### `min_y`

-Configures the minimum displayed value for Y axis.
+Defines the minimum displayed value for Y axis.

 ### `point_line_end`